 Best Online Criminal Justice Programs in Madison, AL (2026)

 Madison, Alabama has a population of about 58,335.
 The city’s median household income is $131,436 (Census ACS 2023, 5-year).
 About 65.9% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Madison, with tuition ranging from $4,980 to $23,751 per year.
+Our directory has 30 accredited schools offering criminal justice programs near Madison, with tuition ranging from $4,980 to $23,751 per year for indexed programs.
 In the Huntsville, AL metro area, the top-earning criminal justice-related role is Attorney at a median $134,750 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Madison